-- A newly designed test and the one that is not executed manually should never be considered for Automation.
+- A newly designed test and one that is not executed manually should never be considered for Automation.

 Now, let’s see the Testing Types which can not be considered for Automation.

-- Exploratory Testing: This is the type of testing where we need skilled tester as the requirement specification document is not much descriptive.
+- Exploratory Testing: This is the type of testing where we need a skilled tester as the requirement specification document is not much descriptive.
 The tester needs to use his skills and knowledge to test the test cases.